sfcc-solutions-share/int_s3/README.md

 ### Support

-**This project should not be treated as Salesforce Product.** It is a tool and strategy for B2C project data and instance Management.
-Customers and partners implement this at-will with no expectation of roadmap, technical support, defect resolution, production-style SLAs.
+**This project should not be treated as Salesforce Product.** Customers and partners implement this at-will with no expectation of roadmap, technical support, defect resolution, production-style SLAs.

 This project is maintained by the **Salesforce Community**.
 Salesforce Commerce Cloud or Salesforce Platform Technical